OmarJassim/portfolio/README.md

 ## 🏆 Achievements

 - Full-Ride Academic Scholarship Recipient at Kent State Univeristy's Honors College.
-- Completed a Duel Degree Program with the Highest Honors and Distinction.
+- Completed a Duel Degree Program, Graduating with the Highest Honors and Distinction.
 - Honors include President's List (2x) and Dean's List (4x) for Academic Excellence
 - Finalist of the Crown Prince International Scholarship Program (CPISP 2019)
 - National Society of Leadership and Success Inductee